jerry1100/jerry1100.github.io/projects/whats-happening.md

 Now, looking back on these goals, I'd say that our team was successful in all three areas.

-We got a lot better with using Git and the number of `rm -rf` and then `git clone`s significantly dropped.
+We got a lot better with using Git and our usage of `rm -rf` and then `git clone` significantly dropped.
 Even though I had previous experience developing with Git, I learned a lot about using Git in a team environment, and to develop in a separate branch and then merge back into master.

 Our efforts with MeteorJS and SemanticUI turned out pretty well (at least I think so).
 We created an aesthetically pleasing and functional web application that accomplished the original goals of the project--to have users view and create events.
 I worked on integrating the profile page with the collections and implementing the animations to switch between a user's own events, saved events, and attending events.
 I also worked on implementing the modals (the popups that appear when a card is clicked) as well as the ability to save and attend an event.